cunytv/imm/README.md

 Field footage is brought to the library by videographers on XQD cards (most common), solid state drives (radio recordings), SXS cards. and iPhones.

-The script is designed to handle multiple volumes that are mounted at the same time, as well as multiple volumes that need to be mounted sequentially (in the event the number of cards from a shoot exceed the number of card readers).
+The script is designed to handle multiple volumes that are mounted at the same time, as well as multiple volumes that need to be mounted sequentially in the event the number of cards from a shoot exceed the number of card readers.

 The ingest processs: